 Level 2 Award for Forest School Assistants

-The Open College Network West Midlands Level 2 Award for Forest School Assistants provides learners with the skills required to support Forest School Leaders when supporting Forest School programmes. the course is a mixture of theory and practical skills that will be the basis of your practice when you are a Forest School assistant:
+The ITC First Level 2 Award for Forest School Assistants provides learners with the skills required to support Forest School Leaders when supporting Forest School programmes.
+The course is a mixture of theory and practical skills that will be the basis of your practice when you are a Forest School assistant:

 This qualification is designed to enable learners to develop an understanding of the principles and ethos of Forest School.
 It will prepare learners for further study and employment in the outdoors.
 It is designed to meet the needs of school and college staff, youth workers, parent helpers, students, and others in providing preparation for further development and study to becoming a Forest School Leader.